Three Luggage Setups We’ve Actually Used for Two-Up Touring

 5. Durability for Mixed Riding

-Our trips are a mix of highway miles and backroads.
-The bag needs to handle vibration, wind, and the occasional questionable weather forecast without falling apart after one season.
+Our trips aren’t just smooth highway miles.
+The bag needs to hold up without falling apart after one season.

-So the images in this post are from the manufacturers’ websites.
-The opinions and real-world feedback, though, are 100% ours from using this luggage on actual two-up trips.
+The images in this post are from the manufacturers’ websites.
+The opinions and real-world feedback are 100% ours from using this luggage on actual two-up trips.

 Saddlemen S3200DE Expandable Sissy Bar Bag